liuandy1207/Handbooks/PythonHandbook.md

 ```

 ### Local vs Global Variables
-- A **local variable** is a variable that is defined within a function.
+- A **local variable** is a variable that is defined (and accessible) within a function.
-- A **global variable** is a variable that is defined in the main body.
+- A **global variable** is a variable that is defined (and accessible) in the main body.

+<br>

 - Variables are accessible in the scope they are defined in.
   - A local variable with the same name as a global variable has priority.
     - Declaring a local variable as global will raise a `SyntaxError`.
-<br>

 - For functions:
   - Parameters are local variables.
   - Global variables must be explicitly declared `global` before assignment.
   - For the inner function of a nested function, variables in the scope of the outer function must be explicitly declared `nonlocal` before assignment.

 ```Python
 # Declare a variable to be global?